 Nguyen (Nathan) Vo has a PhD in Biology from the University of Waterloo (UW).
 He received the W.B.
 Pearson Medal for creative doctoral research.
 Following his doctorate, he conducted further scientific research at McMaster University, WLU, UW, and the University of Windsor.
-He has previously been in a senior scientific advisory/consulting role for two start-up biotechnology companies in the emerging field of cellular agriculture and aquaculture.

-In 2021, he conducted community-based research at UW where he studied COVID-19 antibody immunity levels in a campus population and in hospitalized patient cohorts.
+In 2021, Vo conducted community-based research at UW where he studied COVID-19 antibody immunity levels in a campus population and in hospitalized patient cohorts.
 This project is part of the COVID-19 Immunity Task Force by the Government of Canada.

-Community Health courses:
+Health Studies courses:

 Chemistry and Biochemistry courses: